okarras/EmpiRE-Compass/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-# Usage Instructions

-The dashboard offers an immediate view of **16 competency questions** with their answers and corresponding diagrams.
-Users can:

-- Interact with diagrams to navigate empirical research data and discover relevant papers from ORKG.
-- Reproduce and compare historical states of KG-EmpiRE to monitor data evolution.
-- View up-to-date metrics such as the number of conferences, papers, and triples on the statistics page.
-- Submit new data via a survey (including paper DOIs and research details) for curator review.
-- Use the **Study Designer Knowledge Base** to find similar research and receive design recommendations aligned with ACM standards.

-<p align="right">(<a href="#top">back to top</a>)</p>

 # Design System & Storybook

 EmpiRE-Compass includes a comprehensive design system documented in Storybook, providing a complete library of reusable UI components.